dailydotdev/docs/docs/intro.md

 ### Step 1: Install 🚀

 You can use daily.dev as a [browser extension](/getting-started/browser-extension-installation.md) or as a [progressive web app (PWA)](/getting-started/pwa.md).
+Also available on the Google Play store as [Android app](https://play.google.com/store/apps/details?id=dev.daily)

-We recommend the browser extension, as it sets your new tab to show daily.dev and helps you develop a good reading habit.
+We recommend the browser extension, which sets your new tab to show daily.dev and helps you develop a good reading habit.
 But don't worry, you can always pause the new tab functionality if you need to focus!

 ### Step 2: Set up your feed 🎯